JulianNicholls/GraphQL-with-React/README.md

 I dislike lodash, because it has been largely unnecessary since ES2015.
 I will only use it when it is doing something which is not already implemented in the latest JavaScript.

+I have updated the version of many of the npm modules in use in the lyrical application.

 ### Git client

 I have used Git at the command-line for 10 years.
 Over that time, I have tried